 Studying abroad during your time at Brandeis University can be very rewarding both academically and personally.
 An overseas experience can complement and enhance both your general program of studies and your premedical interests.
-Many pre-professional and science majors, with careful planning, manage to fit in a semester or a year of study abroad during their four years at Brandeis University.
+Many pre-professional and science majors, with careful planning, manage to fit in a summer, semester, or a year of study abroad during their four years at Brandeis University.
 Summer study abroad programs also offer a great way to gain cross-cultural skills, participate in a health related internship program, and improve one's foreign language abilities.

 Many students with specific pre-professional interests can, with careful planning, arrange for a semester or a year of study abroad during their four years at Brandeis University.
 There are several options to consider when thinking about study abroad in premedical studies.
 They include:

-- taking premedical courses abroad
+- taking courses toward a major/minor;

-- doing fieldwork and internships in a health-related field,
+- doing fieldwork and internships in a health-related field;

 - or taking general electives toward your Brandeis University degree

 For students who wish to explore topics beyond their premedical interests, all programs on the current Approved List (that is, study abroad programs approved for academic credit at Brandeis University) will provide a rewarding overseas experience.

 Courses required for the pre-health track generally cannot be taken while abroad.

 - DIS/ Medical Practice & Policy - Copenhagen, Denmark

 - SIT/ Chile: Public Health, Traditional Medicine, and Community Empowerment - Arica, Chile